Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Pull on these tendons and experiment with their functions.

-- Trace the flexor digitorum profundus and superficialis tendons to their respective insertions on the distal and middle phalanges.
+- Trace the flexor digitorum profundus and superficialis tendons to their respective insertions on the distal and middle phalanges of the finger.

-- Examine how the superficial tendon splits at its insertion to allow the deep tendon to pass to the distal phalanx.
+- Examine how the superficial tendon splits at its insertion to allow the deep tendon to pass through it to the distal phalanx.

-FUNCTIONAL ANATOMY: From each of the digital flexor profundus tendons, a lumbrical muscle originates.
-The lumbrical muscles are associated with the long flexor tendons, while the 8 interosseous muscles belong to the deep intrinsic musculature of the hand.
-This allows for the tendons of the lumbricals and interossei to insert on opposite sides of the deep ligaments.
+FUNCTIONAL ANATOMY: From each of the flexor digitorum profundus tendons, a lumbrical muscle originates.
+The lumbrical muscles are associated with the long flexor tendons, and insert onto the extensor hood of the finger.
+There are also 8 interosseous muscles belonging to the deep intrinsic musculature of the hand, 3 on the palmar side and 5 on the dorsal side.
 Blood supply to the deep intrinsic musculature of the hand is via the deep palmar arch, which is supplied mainly by the radial artery.

 - Trace one of the lumbrical muscles around the radial side of its digit.